Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 * "Teenagers are simply the side-affect of babies, and sometime babies are the side-affect of teenagers" - Marissa and Steve discussing loud In-and-out teenagers

+* "Without lights and bubbles, we're all just taking a bath together" -Steve on the state of the hot tub